AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 ### Story & Cutscenes

-* A number of characters that show up later in the game make brief cameos and show up in various places around Tokyo much earlier than they did in the base game.
+* >!A number of characters that show up later in the game make brief cameos and show up in various places around Tokyo much earlier than they did in the base game.!<
 * >!Kamoshida can now be seen walking around the school after 4/18 and can be talked to for some more verbal abuse.!<
 * >!The prologue also has a new in-engine cutscene that introduces Kasumi Yoshizawa.!<
 * >!On 4/12, there is a new interactive cutscene that introduces the protagonist to Kasumi for the first time during a subway ride to school.!<
 * >!On 4/18, there is another interactive cutscene with Kasumi and Kawakami.!<
-* The anime cutscenes still look like hot garbage.
+* The anime cutscenes are still hot garbage.

 ### Daily Life